joshualan/adventofcode/README.md

 # adventofcode

-These are my solutions for the puzzles found on adventofcode.com.
-Just a fun little seasonal side-project :)
+These are my solutions for the puzzles found on http://adventofcode.com.

-Merry Christmas!
+It's always fun to keep your mind engaged.
+Plus, they're Christmas-themed and that's always a plus.